 The ad does not promote any John Lewis products, it focuses solely on making viewers think about the real meaning behind Christmas: giving.
 The attention that this ad received sparked an all-out war between the biggest brands in the world, who now compete every year to create the soppiest, most heart-warming, most-viral Christmas advert.

 By taking a real-life, inspirational story and applying it to their own brand, Alibaba were able to dramatically increase the attention of their video.

 The video, about the greatness of small things/dreams/businesses, marks the start of a ten year partnership for Alibaba with the Olympic games, so they wanted to make sure they started with a bang.
-And, with 7 million views to date, they certainly did!
+And, with over 9 million views to date, they certainly did!

 Black and White People Furniture (Red House)

 How can an ad for a furniture store in High Point, North Carolina become a viral-internet sensation?

 While watching this ad, which is now almost ten years old, it is difficult to tell whether it is real or a joke.
 Speaking about the ad, a spokesperson for The Red House said of the video: “We thought something with a comical, racial reconciliation theme would be fun, as well as a conversation starter.”

 They were right about that!
 The video features real employees of the furniture store and also Rhett and Link who are now huge YouTube stars–this may have helped a little with the viral factor of this video!

 The only thing that the videos in this article had in common was that they went viral.
 The differences between them were vast.
 Some went viral because they answered interesting questions or challenged the status quo, others went viral because they were incredibly weird.